 Types Of Diminished Value Claims After a Car Accident

-Calculating the diminished value for your car is a relatively simple process.
+Calculating the diminished value of your car is a relatively simple process.
 It requires an understanding of your car’s value before the accident, your car’s value after the accident, and a record of where and how badly your car was damaged.

 As soon as you purchase your car, the value will begin to diminish.
 This is partly due to the sale price being a bit higher than the “Blue Book” value so the dealership you bought from can make a profit.